What Is the Passive Restraint Discount?

 How the Passive Restraint Discount Works

 Insurers lower auto insurance rates when you practice good customer and driving habits.
-Eligibility may be out of reach for some discounts, but most people can at least get a few.
-Having certain safety equipment is another way to reduce your premium.
+Eligibility may be out of reach for some people, but there are other ways to save.
+Discounts for certain safety equipment is another way to reduce your premium.

 Below are a few of the most popular vehicle safety discounts: